Overdrafts – What they are and options to help protect yourself.

 The payment of transactions into overdraft is discretionary, and Vectra Bank reserves the right not to pay.
 For example, Vectra Bank typically does not pay overdrafts if your account is not in good standing or you’ve had excessive overdrafts.
 If your account goes into the overdraft, Vectra Bank requests you immediately bring your account to a positive balance.

-If you opt in to Courtesy Approval:
+If you opt in to Debit Card Overdraft Service:

 - Vectra Bank may pay, at its discretion, ATM and one–time debit card transactions that cause an overdraft on your account.